serhiiyasenev/northwind-orders-webapi/README.md

 ## Description

-You have to develop a Web API application using ASP.NET Core and the Entity Framework in this task.
+Web API application using ASP.NET Core and the Entity Framework was created.

 The application consists of a few components that you have to implement:
 1. Design and implement [entity types](https://learn.microsoft.com/en-us/ef/core/modeling/entity-types) and map them to the underlying database.